-Though an orthodontist can enhance a smile at any age, there is an optimal time period to begin treatment.
-Beginning treatment at this time ensures the greatest result and the least amount of time and expense.
-The Canadian and American Association of Orthodontists recommend that the initial orthodontic evaluation should occur at the first sign of orthodontic problems or no later than age 7.
+Though an orthodontist can enhance a smile at any age, for each child there is an optimal time to begin their treatment.
+Beginning treatment at this time can make treatment easier for a better result and sometimes reduced time and expense.
+The Canadian and American Associations of Orthodontists recommend that the initial orthodontic evaluation should occur at the first sign of orthodontic problems or no later than age 7.
 At this early age, orthodontic treatment may not be necessary, but vigilant examination can anticipate the most advantageous time to begin treatment.

 Why is age 7 considered the optimal time for screening?

 By the age of 7, the first adult molars are erupting, establishing the back bite.
 During this time, an orthodontist can evaluate front-to-back and side-to-side tooth relationships.
 For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding or gummy smiles.
 Timely screening increases the chances for a beautiful smile.